-Jesse Enkamp is a self-entitled Karate Nerd™, best-selling martial arts writer, unreasonably handsome elite athlete and carrot cake aficionado.
+Jesse Enkamp is a self-titled Karate Nerd™, best-selling martial arts writer, unreasonably handsome elite athlete and carrot cake aficionado.
 He really thinks you should become a Karate Nerd™ too.

 I saw one flaw… If you answered “Yes” to “Are you Chuck Norris or his secret twin”, you don’t come to the question “Are you the master of the Universe” with the answers: “Yes/Yes, I’m Chuck Norris” This must be some kind of mistake, right?

 Chuck Norris RULEZ!

 June 18, 2011 at 2:20 pm